Package Cost : $16,000

 It is reported that a kidney from a living donor work better and for a long period of time in comparison to a kidney from a deceased donor.

 Q14.
 How the healthy kidney from the donor is removed?

 A14.
 The healthy kidney from a donor is removed by any one of the following surgeries:

 Nephrectomy is the surgical removal of the kidney.

 Q15.
 I do not have a close relative who is willing to donate kidney.
 Can I have kidney donated from someone else?

-A15 Even if you do not have a kidney donated from a close relative, kidney from some other person will work equally well.
+A15 Even if you do not have a kidney donated from a close relative, from medical aspects, kidney from some other person will work equally well.

 Q16 Is kidney donation going to harm the donor in any way?